Brighton 2019/20 fixtures: Team guide, kits, transfer news, TV info, stadium

 Everything you need to know about Brighton ahead of the 2019/20 Premier League season

-Brighton made a big decision to part with Chris Hughton at the end of last season – now they’re about to find out whether the risk will pay off.
+Brighton made a big decision to part with Chris Hughton at the end of last season – now they’re about to find out whether the risk pays off.

 The popular boss led the Seagulls from League One to the top flight but a torrid run of form, coupled with a less-than-inspiring style of football, led to the Brighton hierarchy pulling the trigger.

-Former Swansea boss Graham Potter has taken the reins and will hope to hit the ground running in his debut Premier League season.
+Former Swansea manager Graham Potter has taken the reins and will hope to hit the ground running in his debut Premier League season.

 RadioTimes.com has rounded up everything you need to know about Brighton’s 2019/20 season including fixtures, new kits, transfer news and TV information.